ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

 | An Instructor can create relations between competencies by selecting a source and target competency from the dropdown menus.
   They can also set a relation type, which can be one of the following:

 * *Assumes*: The head competency assumes the knowledge of the tail competency but does not deepen it.
-E.g. Class diagrams assume knowledge about object oriented programming.
+E.g. Class diagrams assume knowledge about object-oriented programming.
 * *Extends*: The head competency builds upon the knowledge of the tail competency and deepens it.
-E.g. Inheritance deepens the knowledge about object oriented programming.
+E.g. Inheritance deepens the knowledge about object-oriented programming.
 * *Matches*: The knowledge of the head and tail competency match each other.

 | The relations are displayed in a diagram below the form and can be deleted by clicking on them.

 .. note::

     Relations are necessary for the learning path generation.
-Without them Artemis cannot suggest a reasonable order of competencies for students.
+Without them, Artemis cannot suggest a reasonable order of competencies for students.

 |instructor-competency-relations|